-- Use of poisons or traps without occupier permission is forbidden. - Gates should be left as they are found - Domestic animals should not be disturbed (e.g. by firearms, vehicles or dogs). - Only those working under express statutory authority (e.g. under Biosecurity Act 1993, or Wild Animal Control Act (1977) can undertake pest control on land occupied by others without their consent.
+- Use of poisons or traps without occupier permission is forbidden. - · Gates should be left as they are found - Domestic animals should not be disturbed (e.g. by firearms, vehicles or dogs). - Only those working under express statutory authority (e.g. under Biosecurity Act 1993, or Wild Animal Control Act (1977) can undertake pest control on land occupied by others without their consent.

-3.4 FOREST AND RURAL FIRES ACT 1977
+3.4 FIRE AND EMERGENCY NEW ZEALAND ACT 2017

-- Avoid starting or causing fires and take all precautions necessary to prevent a fire. - Obtain any permits necessary to light a fire in an open season. - Dial 111 in an emergency.
+- Avoid starting or causing fires and take all precautions necessary to prevent a fire. - Obtain any permits necessary to light a fire in an open season. - No fires during Prohibited or Restricted season - Dial 111 in an emergency.